toshitorihara/ETL-project/README.md

-# ETL Analysis of Olympics and GDP Data
+# ETL using Olympics and GDP Data

 2021-08-11